coingraham/terraform-challenge/CONTRIB.md

 - You need to include the difficulty level in the challenge.
 This will be an estimate of course and your difficulty level might be adjusted if many are finding it too hard or too easy.
 - You should include a cost estimate so challengers know what the likely costs are if doing the challenge.
 Further effort should be made to make the challenge fit into the free tier if possible.
+No challenge should cost more than $2 to complete.
 - You should provide a "challenge.tfvars" file that will guide the challenger in any variables that would need to be chosen.
+You should hard code sizing into your tfvars files to protect our challengers from overprovisioning resources.
+- Remind your challengers to destroy their resources when completed.

 ### Challenge or Structure issues